 From green manure to nettle tea, there are heaps of healthy, easy and sustainable stock-free fertilizers available to safely and effectively revitalize and nourish your garden.
-But before I jump into these nutrient rich concoctions, let’s first talk about the products that should be prohibited on your property and some of the reasons why.
+But before we jump into these nutrient rich concoctions, let’s first talk about the products that should be prohibited on your property and some of the reasons why.

 The animal-based fertilizers below are commonly used in organic farming, and are found in many organic fertilizer mixes.